| kdgregory.com | |

 {

-public Object resolveVariable(QName variableName)
+public Object resolveVariable(QName var)

 {

-The variable in “ Functions Functions in an XPath expression look a lot like functions in other
+Functions in an XPath expression look a lot like functions in other

 programming languages: a name, followed by a list of arguments in

 parentheses.
-An argument could be literal text, another function call,
+An argument could be literal text, another function call, or

-expression uses the built-in translate(string(/foo/bar/baz), 'abcdefghijklmnopqrstuvwxyz', 'ABCDEFGHIJKLMNOPQRSTUVWXYZ') This expression is, quite frankly, ugly: it buries the node selection in
+This expression is, quite frankly, ugly: it buries the node selection in

 a mass of text.
 It's also flawed, in that it translates a limited set of